 You should also be observant: every day something new is going on.
 Plenty of vignerons work organically, but for me the ones doing real work are the ones in the vineyard every day, observing their surroundings.
 Even in May, June and July.
-Not to work, but to observe.
+They aren't walking through their vineyards to work, but to observe.
 To see eye to eye with the plant.

 You can talk to a human and never really know what's going on, but plants are transparent: you know when they're doing well or if they're not feeling good.
 You sense joy and pain without words.
 Ok, I'm getting a little poetic here, I'll stop!

 Can you tell us about your attempt to convert the estate to biodynamics?

 I learned a lot from biodynamics.
 I worked Clos Roche this way for three years, and the biggest lesson I learned was humility.
 I learned that we're not alone on this world, that innumerable forces constantly interact with everything we do.